 Progress to Date

-Beginning in 2005, much has already been accomplished.
-Our first efforts were to shore up the first floor under the dining room and dining room parlor, complete major repairs to the roof and a full rehabilitation of the second floor ballroom, using original historic details.
+Our first efforts were to shore up the first floor under the dining room and back parlor, complete major roof repairs and rehabilitate the second-floor ballroom, using original historic details.

-In 2012, we completed a project essential to the structural survival of the house, the restoration of the West bay, including major repairs of the tall stained glass windows.
-A restroom was also added as a first phase of our accessibility renovations.
-The restoration of the crumbling back porch was completed at the end of 2015.
+In 2012, we completed a project essential to the structural survival of the house, restoration of the West Bay, including major repairs of the tall stained-glass windows.
+A first-floor restroom was added as the first phase of our accessibility renovations.

-The WCA is indebted to the supporters whose generosity has made this possible, including Membership donations, The Bender Family Foundation, the Impact Grant Program of the Community Foundation of the Greater Capital Region, an Environmental Protection Fund Historic Property Preservation Grant, and a grant funded through the Dormitory Authority of the State of New York.
+The WCA is indebted to the supporters whose generosity has made all these projects possible, including members, friends, the Bender Family Foundation, the Impact Grant Program of the Community Foundation of the Greater Capital Region, an Environmental Protection Fund Historic Property Preservation Grant and a grant funded through the Dormitory Authority of the State of New York.